 The typical prefix to questions will be:

-At higher levels, the questions start to incorporate discussions.
+At higher levels, such as A-level (equivalent to Level 3), the questions start to incorporate discussions.
 These require more thought and structure, typically combined with your own research, opinions and case studies.

 In his TED Talk "What do top students do differently?", Douglas Barton of Elevate Education discussed how top students don't necessarily get the top grades because they have the highest IQ's or even because they work the hardest (although there is usually some correlation with the latter).
 It was because they do more practice exams.

 I cannot disagree with this.
-Here are a few of the many benefits associated with practicing exams:
+Here are a few of the many benefits associated with practising exams:

 Ultimately you will sharpen the techniques I discussed in the section above and become more aware of what the examiner (or mark scheme) is looking for.